 Even if your job title isn’t Digital Project Manager, you might still be doing digital project management.
 Do you fall into one of these two categories?

 - Your title is Project Manager, and you have all the responsibilities that a project manager would normally take on.
 Take a moment to think about the projects you work on.
 Are they digital projects, as defined above?
 If so, you are a digital project manager, even if this isn’t directly reflected in your title.

 - You have a title that is seemingly unrelated to project management, such as “Team Lead”, “Operations Manager”, or “Marketing Manager”.
 Your role is in the digital space, and your responsibilities include things like scheduling resources, assigning tasks, and ensuring projects stay within budget and timeline, which are project management responsibilities, even if they aren’t stated as such.
 These conditions would also make you a digital project manager.

 Digital project management requires a mix of soft skills and hard skills, as well as knowledge in things like how to use project management tools.
 Along with general project management skills like project planning and risk management, and general soft skills like communication and prioritization, digital project managers also require digital skills.

 This can include technical skills in things like programming, UX/UI, data and analytics, SEO, digital marketing, and copywriting skills.
-While digital project managers don’t need extensive training in all these areas, having strong knowledge in a few areas or a general understanding in a wide variety is greatly beneficial.
+While digital project managers don’t need extensive training in all these areas, having strong knowledge in a few areas or a general understanding of a wide variety is greatly beneficial.

 If you need to brush up on these skills, digital project management training is often a great way to do it.